 Excisional Biopsy: Neck Lymph Node

 The lymph nodes are part of the immune system.
-These small organs are located throughout the body.
+These small organs are located throughout the body and connected to each other by lymph vessels.
 There are many of them in the neck.
 Neck lymph nodes sometimes enlarge.
 This is most often due to infection, but it can also be caused by cancer.
 Excisional biopsy helps find the cause of an enlarged lymph node.
-You may have already had other tests, such as a needle biopsy, but more information is needed for your healthcare provider to diagnose the problem.
-During an excisional biopsy, part or all of the enlarged lymph node is removed.
+You may have already had other tests, such as a needle biopsy.
+But sometimes, your healthcare provider needs more information to diagnose the problem.
+During an excisional biopsy, the enlarged lymph node is removed.
 The removed tissue is then sent to a lab for study.
-This sheet explains the biopsy procedure and what to expect.

 Preparing for the procedure

-Prepare for the surgery as you have been instructed.
+Follow the directions you were given to prepare for the procedure.
 Be sure to tell your healthcare provider about all medicines you take.
 This includes over-the-counter medicines.
-It also includes herbs and other supplements.
+It also includes herbs, vitamins, and other supplements.
 You may need to stop taking some or all of them before surgery.
-Also, follow any directions you’re given for not eating or drinking before surgery.
+Also, follow any directions you’re given for not eating or drinking before procedure.

 The day of the procedure

-The procedure takes about 60 minutes.
+The procedure usually takes about 60 minutes.
 Most people go home the same day.

 Before the procedure begins